-The exact causes of RLS are not fully understood.
-However, there appears to be a link between symptoms of RLS and a person’s blood iron levels.
+While the exact causes of RLS are not fully understood, there appears to be a link between symptoms of RLS and a person’s blood iron levels.

 For instance, several studies link low blood iron stores to an increased severity of RLS symptoms.
-Several studies also note that symptoms often appear during pregnancy, a time in which women’s iron levels tend to drop (47, 48, 49, 50).
+Several studies also note that symptoms often appear during pregnancy, a time during which women’s iron levels tend to drop (

-Supplementing with iron generally helps decrease RLS symptoms, especially in people with a diagnosed iron deficiency.
-However, effects of supplementation may vary from person to person (51, 52, 53, 54).
+Supplementing with iron might help decrease RLS symptoms, especially in people with a diagnosed iron deficiency.
+However, research is still limited on the effects of supplementation for managing RLS (

-Since higher iron intakes appear to reduce symptoms, increasing the intake of iron-rich foods, such as meat, poultry, fish, legumes, dark leafy greens, nuts, seeds and whole grains, may also be beneficial (14).
+Since higher iron intakes may help reduce symptoms, consider speaking with a healthcare professional about increasing your intake of iron-rich foods, such as meat, poultry, fish, legumes, dark leafy greens, nuts, seeds, and whole grains, may also be beneficial (

-Extremely high iron levels can even be fatal in some cases, so it’s best to always consult your healthcare professional before taking supplements (57).
+Extremely high iron levels can even be fatal in some cases, so it’s best to consult your healthcare professional before taking any supplements (

-A diet that provides too little vitamins and minerals can cause the appearance of several symptoms, some of which are more common than others.
+A diet that provides an insufficient intake of vitamins and minerals can cause several symptoms, some of which are more serious than others.

-Often, increasing your intake of foods rich in the appropriate vitamins and minerals can help resolve or greatly reduce your symptoms.
+Increasing your intake of foods rich in the appropriate vitamins and minerals may help you manage nutrient-deficient-related symptoms.

 However, it’s always helpful to speak with a healthcare professional before making significant dietary changes and if you’re considering supplementation.